nahmedraja/GASAL2/README.md

 If the function returns 0 the alignment on the GPU is finished and the output arrays contain valid results.
 Moreover, if the function returns 0, the `is_free` has been set to 1 by GASAL2 and, hence the current stream can be used for the alignment of another batch of sequences.

+## Problems and suggestions
+For any problems or suggestions contact Nauman Ahmed (n.ahmed@tudelft.nl)